GCSBOSS/okaeri/README.md

 - `POST /account`: Create a new account
   - Expects a JSON payload contaning a `name` string and a strong `password` string.
+  - If successful responds with account id

 - `POST /auth`: Verifies whether a password and name match an active account.
   - Expects a JSON payload contaning a correct `name` and `password` for the account being verified.
+  - If successful responds with account id

+- `GET /account/:id`: Fetch given account info
+  - Expects the account id as parameter (is is returned on acocunt creation).
+  - If successful responds with JSON contaiing accout info.

+- `GET /identity`: Fetch your account data based on header
+  - Expects the account id as a header (see configuration `identityHeader`).
+  - If successful responds with JSON contaiing accout info.

 ## Configuration Reference